-I taught for 8 years at two different schools.
-In both places, I sought leadership opportunities through committees, professional learning, presenting at conferences, and curriculum redesign.
+I have taught at three different schools and sought leadership opportunities through committees, professional learning, presenting at conferences, and curriculum redesign.

 Teaching Middle School on the Block (Breck), June, 2021

 After a participatory design process to redesign the school schedule, the Breck middle and upper school divisions adopted a block schedule.
 In a conversation with a former colleague at OES, where they were also moving to a block schedule, she asked if we could connect our teachers or if we could pull together some of the practical wisdom of how to teach middle school on the block, for which there are not many resources.
 I did a quick set of interviews with my teachers, pulled together their insights, and filmed 3 panels to send to OES.
 Here is the resulting report.

 During my first year at Breck, my colleague Ben Friesen and I built a new innovation coaching program.
 Innovation coaching approaches the coaching process with a “How Might We… ?” question.
 Coaching is personalized, voluntary, and sustained, rooted in a positive, professional relationship.
 We focus on the goals teachers set, the opportunities they see, or the challenges they want to tackle.

 This spring, the director of communications asked me, along with the head of educational technology, to write a social media policy for our school.
 The direction from the head of school was that we needed to provide people with a guide for how to act, not a set of rules.
 My idea was to use the community norms we already have, and lay them over social media.
 The language I used was drawn from It’s Complicated, by danah boyd, and Rethinking Education in the Age of Technology, by Allan Collins and Richard Halverson.
 I also met with several adept social media colleagues to ask for feedback, most notably shifting it from a “policy” to “community norms.”
 The resulting document has been well received by the head of school, divisional leadership teams, the tech team, and other heads of schools in our region.